 Summary

-Sam Hawksford White is a second-year PhD student at the University of Hull’s Centre for Water Cultures as part of a Leverhulme Trust funded partnership.
+Sam Hawksford White is a third-year PhD student at the University of Hull’s Centre for Water Cultures, funded through a partnership with the Leverhulme Trust.
 He graduated from the University of Cambridge with an MSt in Building History and holds a BA in Art History from the University of London.
-His research lies at the intersection of environmental history and the history of photography, with a special concentration on media representations of natural hazards and ecological change.
-In his dissertation he reflects on the networks, practitioners and technologies that played witness to flooding, drought and soil erosion in the 1930s United States.
+His research lies at the intersection of environmental history and the history of photography, foregrounding the photojournalistic coverage of natural hazards and environmental change.
+In his thesis, he investigates how the press, government-sponsored photographers, soil scientists and others, reported from a series of acute flood and drought crises in the Depression-era United States.
+His research project has been supported by BAAS, HOTCUS, and the European Association for American Studies.
+He was an Alfred D. Bell Jr. Fellow at the Forest History Society (Durham, NC) in June 2023.

-Project title: A Comparative Analysis of Drought and Flooding in 1930s American Documentary Photography and Film
+Project title: ‘Swirling Dust – River Rising’: A Comparative Analysis of Drought and Flooding in 1930s American Documentary Photography and Photojournalism’.